 Montana Auto Insurance Requirements

-Montana has very strict auto insurance laws for both private and commercial vehicle owners.
-Minimum auto insurance coverage requirements in Montana are mandated by state law and the Montana Commissioner of Securities and Insurance.
-The following minimum coverage is required on every registered vehicle, except as noted below:
+Montana financial responsibility requirements are mandated by state law and the Montana Commissioner of Securities and Insurance.
+When insurance is used to meet financial responsibility requirements, the following minimum coverage is required on every registered vehicle:

 (Source: Montana Commissioner of Securities and Insurance)